-Effective and efficient communication is crucial for providing care and support to people affected by life-limiting illness.[1, 2] However, some people are not accustomed to discussing personal psychological issues and can find these conversations difficult.
-There are some general communication strategies that help facilitate discussion about existential and psychological concerns, and demonstrate respect for the person’s individuality.
+Effective and efficient communication is crucial for providing care and support to people affected by life-limiting illness.[1, 2] However, some people can find these conversations challenging.
+There are some general communication strategies that help facilitate conversations about concerns, and demonstrate respect for the person’s individuality.

 The PREPARED communication framework outlines key strategies that can be used when communicating with a person with a life-limiting illness, their family and carers.[3]